-Monday 21st June marks the astronomical start of summer.
+Tuesday 21st June marks the astronomical start of summer.
 This year the astronomical Summer begins on 21 June.
 This calendar determines the seasons due to the 23.5 degrees of tilt of the Earth’s axis, in its orbit around the Sun.
 (The meteorological summer began on 1 June.
 The meteorological seasons are split into three months each.
 They coincide with our Gregorian calendar, making it easier for observing and forecasting to compare seasonal and monthly statistics).

 Here at Heritage, we love facts, here are our top 5 facts (followed by some delicious seasonal summer recipes for you to enjoy).

 Summer for some in the South West kicks off with an annual solstice trip to Stonehenge on 21 June.
 At Stonehenge on the summer solstice, the sun rises behind the Heel Stone in the north-east part of the horizon and its first rays shine into the heart of Stonehenge.
 Solstices are twice-yearly occurrences, and they mark the day on which one of the Earth’s two poles is tilted most prominently towards the sun.

 The 21st also marks the longest day of the year when we have the most daylight as opposed to the shortest hours of darkness – which is reversed exactly six months later on December 21, the winter solstice, also the shortest day of the year.